JetBrains/compose-multiplatform/tutorials/HTML/Using_Effects/README.md

 # Using Effects

-Compose HTML Library introduces a few dom-specific effects on top of [existing effects from Compose](https://developer.android.com/jetpack/compose/side-effects).
+The Compose HTML library introduces a few dom-specific effects on top of [existing effects from Compose](https://developer.android.com/jetpack/compose/side-effects).

 ### ref in AttrsBuilder